 Societal collapse should not be the goal, nor it so a feasible one if we, the human race, actually intend to survive the currently dire ecological and economical conditions.
 After all, every new phase of existence is but a new evolution of the previous socioeconomic model.
 Instead, Moneyless Society proposes a transition be facilitated through which the salvageable and purposeful infrastructure of today lends to the new, resilient and regenerative framework of tomorrow.
 In short, we can use money to obsolete money by applying its value directly to the people and projects that are actively building the new world – a Resource Based Economy.

 Give if you can and only what you can by clicking here.
-Everything helps and all is appreciated.
+Alternatively, check out the Product Page for more rewarding opportunities to support the cause!
+Everything helps, and all is appreciated.

 We’re not the only one’s trying to change the world.
 (Thank goodness!)
 There are several movements that are working to raise awareness about the current situation and the prospect of a resource-based economy.
 Here’s a brief list of the top organizations on whose shoulders we stand.
 You can learn more about the history of this movement from the links below.